-Assignment 2: Initial Evaluation Plan: Design and Methods (Due: October 10)
+Assignment 2: Initial Evaluation Plan: Design and Methods (Due: June 27)

-Using the program description developed in the first assignment, you will present your program logic model, the approach to be used for overall evaluation, and overall evaluation design and methods.
+Using the program description developed in the first assignment, you will present your program logic model (as an Appendix), the approach to be used for overall evaluation, and overall evaluation design and methods.
 You will also finalize evaluation purposes and audiences and key evaluation questions in the first draft of evaluation plan.
 Within the overall evaluation approach established for the project, you will present in some detail the specific design and methods that appropriately address the evaluation questions.
 Justify your methodological decisions.
 Also, you may wish to add an expected budget for your evaluation.

-Assignment 3: Data Analysis Report (Due: November 7)
+Assignment 3: Data Analysis Report (Due: July 8)